 Stories include coverage of our symposium, our fall talks, and what our faculty and alumni have been working on!
 Read it here now!

 Annual Kernochan Center Symposium - October 4, 2019

-The Kernochan Center is proud to announce its upcoming Annual Symposium, Moving Targets: Copyrightability and Scope of Protection.
+The Kernochan Center is proud to announce its upcoming Annual Symposium, Exploring Copyrightability and Scope of Protection.
 The Symposium will be an all-day event at Columbia Law School; CLE credit will be available for attendees.
 For the Symposium's schedule, please click here.
 To register for the Symposium, please click here.

 Using Cryptocurrency to Transform the Art Market - October 29, 2019

 Angela Redai (ARTBLX) and Anne Bracegirdle (Christie's) will deliver a lunchtime lecture on cryptocurrency and blockchain technology, and uses and implications in the art market.
 Lunch will be provided.

 Jonathan Wolff - November 4, 2019

 Jonathan Wolff will give a lunchtime lecture on music law and his experiences in the field, and his insights into the music business.
 Lunch will be provided.

 Currently from the Kernochan Center:

 The Kernochan Center congratulates the winners of the 2019 prizes for graduating students!